 What to do when a guinea pig’s only partner has died

 There are always going to be times when a lifelong guinea pig partner dies and you have one guinea pig left alone.

 Your guinea pig may grieve after the loss of a companion.
 He or she may become depressed and this can lead to illness.
 This will most likely be felt more strongly if your guinea pig was one of a pair rather than a herd.

-The best way to help a guinea pig get over the loss of a partner is usually to find them another friend.
-If this is not an option for you then you should do your best to improve their quality of life so that they live the rest of their lives as happily as possible.
+The best way to help a guinea pig getting over the loss of a partner is usually to find them another friend.

-Contact a local guinea pig rescue center and explain your situation.
+You can explain your situation to a rescue centre.
 They are experts and will help you make the right choice.
 Some even have dating sessions so you can be sure of a good match before you commit to a particular piggy.

 Good Guinea Pig Pairings and Combinations

 If you are getting guinea pigs, you need to make sure they will be good friends.
 There are certain combinations that work and others that are more problematic.

 Remember, even with the options we recommend, you will have to go through a proper bonding session with your new pets.
 They need to be introduced gradually and not forced on each other to make sure it all goes as smoothly as possible.